 (Right-click image and choose "Save as" to download)

 Depending on the type of system in your building there may be times when there is no air coming from your vents.
 This is normal if the temperature in your area is above 68 degress but below 76.
 The room temperature demand is satisfied and does not need any heating or cooling.

 These temperature settings are based on industry standards and best practices that result in building comfort while maximizing energy savings.
-These settings have been adopted across campus as the standard and cannot be changed without approval from the Dean or head of your department.
+These settings have been adopted across campus according to WSU policy and cannot be changed without approval from the Dean or head of your department.